Asfetaw/Python_DataBases_Integration/README.md

 # Usage

-You can the applicationon on CLI or Jupyternote book
+You can run the applicationon using  CLI or Jupyternote book

 $python filename